EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 18 | }
    | - now the temporary value is dropped here, before the local variables in the block or statement
    |
-   = warning: this changes meaning in Rust 2024
-   = note: for more information, see <https://doc.rust-lang.org/edition-guide/rust-2024/temporary-tail-expr-scope.html>
 note: `#1` invokes this custom destructor
   --> lint_example.rs:8:1
    |